bidstack-group/PubguardSDK/README.md

 Then run "pod install --repo-update"

-#### Adding the library manually
+#### Adding the Pubguard Framework manually

-Please request the Pubguard Library Bundle from support@pubguard.com or clone the bundle from the git repository:
+Please request the Pubguard Framework Bundle from support@pubguard.com or clone the bundle from the git repository:
 ```
 git clone https://github.com/bidstack-group/pubguard-sdk-ios.git
 ```